 In terms of size, you can definitely fit them both in your trucks.
 However, sealed ones are a bit smaller and more compact than ported ones.
 That results in a tight fit for ported boxes to provide some boomy bass.

-While you don’t get the clearest bass from them, they are energy efficient.
+While you don’t get the clearest bass from ported boxes, they are energy efficient.

 These were only the generalized discussion about what these two offer.
 Also, consider whether you want under-seat subs or trunk subwoofers.
 Because those share many dissimilarities too!